Azure-Samples/Cognitive-Speech-TTS/MRCP/README.md

 *Tips: remember to correct configurations for codec.
 The configs in `sample-conf` are tested, you can use them after configuring the IP.*

-If you want to test the performance of the MRCP as well as the plugins, a easy way is to adopt `umc` to call SR/TTS continuously and concurrently.
+If you want to test the performance of the MRCP as well as the plugins, an easy way is to adopt `umc` to call SR/TTS continuously and concurrently.
 Change the `UmcConsole::RunCmdLine()` method in `umcconsole.cpp` with

   ```c++